-The West Virginia Asthma Education and Prevention Program (WVAEPP) is one of 36 states and territories funded through a cooperative grant agreement through the Centers for Disease Control and Prevention and the WV Department of Health and Human Resources.
-The WVAEPP is currently in a five year funding cycle to "Address Asthma from a Public Health Perspective".
+The West Virginia Asthma Education and Prevention Program (WVAEPP), started in 2001, as a basic funded program from a cooperative grant agreement from the Centers for Disease Control and Prevention (CDC).
+WVAEPP was successfully funded by CDC for over a decade.
+In fact, WVAEPP was one of 36 states and territories funded through a cooperative grant agreement through the Centers for Disease Control and Prevention and the WV Department of Health and Human Resources for a five year funding cycle to "Address Asthma from a Public Health Perspective" from 2009 to 2014.

 The WVAEPP strives to improve the quality of life for all West Virginians with asthma.
 We are making this possible by working with agencies, organizations, and non-profits, who have the same goals and who aid us in implementing our State Asthma Plan.
 We invite you to join us in our efforts to ensure the best health outcomes possible for our citizens with this chronic disease.